trailblazer/trailblazer-loader/README.md

 # Trailblazer::Loader

+_Generic loader for Trailblazer projects._

+ Reportedly works with Rails, Grape, Lotus, and Roda, and many more, for sure.

+**Rails users**: This gem is bundled with [trailblazer-rails](https://github.com/trailblazer/trailblazer-rails).

+## Overview

 While Trailblazer enforces a new file structure where you organize by concept, and not by technology, the naming and the structuring within each concept allows different styles.

 Trailblazer-loader supports the following directory layouts concurrently.